BOXFoundation/boxd/README.md

 	    # Distinguish whether it is a miner
 	    enable_mint: false
 	    passphrase: 1
-	# Burying point Configuration
+	# Burying point Configuration.
 	metrics:
-		 # If true, you need to install Influxdb on your host node
+		 # If true, you need to install Influxdb on your host node.
 	    enable: false
-	    # Following are Influxdb configuration
+	    # Following are Influxdb configuration.
 	    host: http://localhost:8086
 	    db: box
 	    user: